 Welcome to Muse Ecology, where we hear some of the voices and grooves of people and place as we make our way back to harmony.
 In a time of rising dissonance it is important that we share the stories of the reharmonization process so that we can live more into that narrative together.
 Scientists, musicians, ecologists, thinkers and doers, often all in the same person.
 Through their voices, and sometimes their music, we will explore some of the key complexities of this time on Earth as we all ask together how we might reintegrate with the song of life.

-You can subscribe to the email notification list on the right of the screen or subscribe through your podcast service to hear about new episodes when they are released.
-Upcoming episodes include the All-One mission of Dr. Bronner, the ancient music carried by the potent songcatcher Peia, the culture and ecology of fire, the return of beaver, the relations between ecological function and climate, and much more.
+You can subscribe to the email notification list that’s also over there on the right of the screen or subscribe through your podcast service to hear about new episodes when they are released.
+If you do use Itunes, I hear it helps to rate and review the podcast.

 I’ll be hosting 3 panel discussions at the upcoming Global Earth Repair Conference in Port Townsend, Washington, May 3rd – 5th.
 You can register to join and participate in the Q and A. Below you’ll find descriptions and pre-registration links for the three panels, one each day of the conference.